 We proactively delete our copies of stored code.
-The code only remains in the server while we are doing the analysis and is erased once the analysis is finished.
+The code only remains on the server while we are running analyses and is erased once they're finished.

-On a daily basis, we also terminate all servers used for code analysis, effectively removing all projects and settings from the machine.
-This allows us to never have the same machine running for more than 8 to 12 hours.
+We terminate all servers used for code analysis, effectively removing all projects and settings from the machine on a daily basis.
+Allowing us to never have the same machine running for more than 8 to 12 hours.

 5. Server Information

 All servers are hosted on Amazon Elastic Compute Cloud (EC2) within the region of Europe.
-These dedicated virtual servers get erased and rebuilt several times a day.
-Everything is encrypted on our servers, including third party tokens (such as GitHub and Bitbucket), as is code itself.
+These dedicated virtual servers are erased and rebuilt several times a day.
+Everything is encrypted on our servers, including third-party tokens (such as GitHub and Bitbucket), as is code itself.

 Read more about Amazon’s Security Policy: http://aws.amazon.com/security/

 Codacy does not store or receive any payment information.
 We use Stripe to process payments by credit card.

 To ensure greater security Stripe shares only the status of the transaction keeping any billing information safe.
 Stripe is a PCI-DSS Certified Level 1 payment processor.
 This is the most stringent level of certification available.